nightmode/feri/docs/api/index.md

 module.exports = feri
 ```

 The action object exists solely to enable cool statements like `feri.action.clean()` instead of `feri.clean.processClean()`.
-Both will accomplish the same thing so feel free to use whichever style you prefer.
+Both will accomplish the same thing so use whichever style you prefer.

 Now that we know about all the modules being exported, let's go over each in a bit more detail.